Everything You Need to DIY Your Wedding Flowers

 • Small zip ties if you’re using chicken wire in any capacity.

 Chicken wire: I like the green, it’s malleable, hides well under foliage.
 This pack comes with gloves and a wire cutter, which is a bonus.
 (If you’re doing a baby’s breath installation, you want silver chicken wire.)
+Don’t forget gloves and wire cutters for this one, because chicken wire will tear up your hands.

 Clamps: I use these when attaching things to tables.
 The small size works great on tables, the large ones work well for other installation pieces when zipties might not make sense.
 You may need to wrap the orange tips with stem tape or spray paint them to hide the orange.